144 Volleyball Terms: A Complete A – Z List (All Explained)

 Soft Block: A block that is hit with the hands of the blocker bending away from the net, which only slows the ball or pops it up into the air.

-Spike: One of the volleyball terms for a hit or attack.
+Spike: Another term for hit or attack.

 Strong Side: A right handed player hitting from left front, or a left handed player hitting from left front creates a strong sided attack.